webiny/commodo/packages/fields/README.md

 # @commodo/fields
-Creates a new function, whose instances will contain passed fields.
+Creates a new function, whose instances are decorated with defined fields and additional methods.

 ## Example
 ```js